LionelZoc/coronakiller/README.md

 you can also build the ios/android build in local for your simulator without eas `make build-ios-local`

-## to build the app for a testor on device: Internal distribution
+## to build the app for a testor on device: development build

 create a device : https://docs.expo.dev/build/internal-distribution/#22-configure-app-signing-credentials-for-ios